ThreeDotsLabs/watermill/_examples/basic/2-realtime-feed/README.md

 docker-compose up
 ```

-You should see the live feed of produces posts on the standard output.
+You should see the live feed of posts on the standard output.

 ## Exercises